 But more of that at another time.
 Today I wanted to share with you some images of the delightful Serenity Community Garden in Dublin 8, so you can see that community gardens don’t have to be on large pieces of land or that you need lots of money to fund them.
 All you need are a few enthusiastic individuals who want to garden together – sharing the work and then the produce.

 Every city, town or village has areas like this one – are you tempted?
 Would you like to find out for yourself what the ‘feel good’ factor is like that those of us already involved in community gardens carry around with us?

-If so, or if you’re already involved with one, you can register your details here (we promise never to spam you) and as soon as the website is operational we can let you know.
+If so, or if you’re already involved with one, you can register your details here.